mtsu-walkerlib/faculty-technology-showcase/information.md

 The Faculty Technology Showcase, sponsored by MT Engage, is an opportunity for faculty to demonstrate the role of software in discipline-specific research.
 It is also an opportunity for the campus community to learn more about the technology training resource available to all students and employees.

-The Faculty Technology Showcase will feature:
+The Faculty Technology Showcase will feature:<br />
 -Guest speakers that will be giving presentations and demonstrations on software.
 Stations will be set up to learn more about the various resources and software discussed.<br />
 -MTSU creative student organization Sandbox's open house.<br />
 -Refreshments that will be served during the event.<br />